This Instant Pot Kashmiri Beef Short Rib Curry is a delicious and hearty curry stew that is delicious over steamed rice.

 - Remove the bones from the short ribs.

-- Set to SAUTE and add 1 Tbsp oil.
+- Set to SAUTE and add 1 tablespoon oil.
 Add in the diced onions and sauté until fragrant, about 2-3 minutes.

 - Add the beef short ribs back to the Instant Pot and pour in a jar of Maya Kaimal Kashmiri Curry Simmer Sauce.
 Stir to coat all of the beef and onions.